sifive/wake/share/doc/wake/tutorial.md

 You can thus safely run wake in any sub-directory of `tutorial` and wake will be aware of all the relevant dependencies and rules.

-The final output of wake run on an expression is always the result of evaluating that expression.
+The output of wake run on `-x 'expression'` is the result of evaluating that expression.
 In this case, `5 + 6` results in value `11`.
 Wake will report more information when run in verbose mode: `wake -v`.

-    wake -v '5 + 6'
+    wake -vx '5 + 6'

 The verbose output is of the form `expression: type = value`.
 The above will give `5 + 6: Integer = 11`.
 As before, `5 + 6` results in `11`,
 which is an `Integer`.

     git init .
-    echo 'global def hello = "Hello World"' > tutorial.wake
+    echo 'def hello = "Hello World"' > tutorial.wake
     git add tutorial.wake
-    wake hello
+    wake -x 'hello'

-Wake processes all versioned wake files (`*.wake`) which are in the workspace.
+Wake processes all wake files (`*.wake`) which are in the workspace, so our new file `tutorial.wake` is available to us from the command-line.
-A very common mistake is to create a new wake file and run wake without first adding that file to version control.
-In that case, the file will not be read, and you will likely get an error like `Variable reference xyz is unbound`.

 The syntax `def x = y` introduces a new variable `x` whose value is equal to `y`.
 In this case, `y` is just a `String`.
-The `global` is necessary to make `"hello"` available to other wake files, including what we type on the command-line.

 ## Compiling a CPP file

     echo 'int main() { return 0; }' > main.cpp
-    echo 'global def build x = compileC "native-cpp11-release" ("-I.", Nil) Nil (source "main.cpp")' > tutorial.wake
+    echo 'def build x = compileC "native-cpp11-release" ("-I.", Nil) Nil (source "main.cpp")' > tutorial.wake
     git add main.cpp
-    wake 'build 0'
+    wake build

 Let's just ignore the wake file for the moment and focus on how wake behaves.
+First, notice that we did not use `-x` when invoking wake this time.
+The default operation of wake invokes the subcommand (in this case `build`) specified on the command-line, with any additional command-line arguments passed to that function.

-First, by default wake prints out the jobs it has executed.
+By default wake prints out the jobs it has executed.
 In this case, that means we see that it ran g++ to produce an object file.

     wake -o main.native-cpp11-release.o